yasassri/yasassri.github.io/_posts/2025-06-22-OverrridingjavaOptionsInjectedToJavaProcesses.md

   height: 400
   alt: ''
 ---
-# Solving Datadog Java Agent Conflicts in Kubernetes With A Simple C Library

 Recently, I ran into an issue where Datadog's admission controller was automatically injecting `JAVA_TOOL_OPTIONS` into our Java app containers, causing startup issues.
 This Java app container was executing some other Java commands before the actual app, and the injected `JAVA_TOOL_OPTIONS` was causing issues for these other Java runs.
 In this post, I'll walk you through how I solved this with a lightweight shared library approach.